binpash/pash/docs/eval.md

 Since command behaviors (and correspondence) can change based on their arguments, annotations contain a sequence of predicates.
 Each predicate is accompanied by information that instantiates the correspondence between a command and a dataflow node.

-Annotations for about 60 popular commands are stored in [./annotations](../annotations)encoded as JSON.
+Annotations for about 60 popular commands are stored in [./annotations](../annotations) encoded as JSON.
 These average about 14 lines per annotation, for a total of 846 lines of annotations.

 Below we present two example annotations for `chmod` and `cut`.